drive/aurelia-widgets/README.md

 - Text Input
 - Checkbox
 - Radio Button
+- Text Display

-All the widgets have a grab-focus attribute which, when set to true, will focus the main input of the widget
+All the input widgets have a grab-focus attribute which, when set to true, will focus the main input of the widget

 ### Radio Button